About Oberlin

 Frequently Asked Questions

-To register to vote in Oberlin, Louisiana, residents can register online through the Louisiana Secretary of State's website, by mail, or in person at the Allen County elections office.
+To register to vote in Oberlin, Louisiana, residents can register online through the Louisiana Secretary of State's website, by mail, or in person at the Allen Parish elections office.
 Louisiana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Louisiana Secretary of State's voter lookup tool.
-For local municipal elections in Oberlin, contact the Allen County Clerk's office for schedules and ballot information.
+For local municipal elections in Oberlin, contact the Allen Parish Clerk's office for schedules and ballot information.